Bail Bond Process

 • Weekly phone check-ins

-These obligations remain in place until the client has met all court responsibilities and made all payments to the bond company.
-If they miss any court dates, it will cost you.
+These obligations stay in effect until the client has met all court responsibilities and made all payments to the bond company.
+Skipping any court dates will lead to additional costs.

 HOW DO I GET SOMEONE OUT OF JAIL IN TEXAS?